Frostbyte99/fuel-quote-app/README.md

 Simple webapp for purchasing fuel based on a clients locations and history.

+### Few things that I think would cool to do

+* Same indentation for all the files: some indentitations are equivalent to 2 spaces others to 4 spaces.
+We should choose one and stick with it.

 ## How to download and run

 * cd into an empty directory